-A young man asks this: “Pastor John, what do you do in a local church when the people affirm your leadership, but the leadership in your church doesn’t?”
+A young man asks this, “Pastor John, what do you do in a local church when the people affirm your leadership, but the leadership in your church doesn’t?”

-Yeah, that is a question that comes to me often from youth ministers or assistant pastors who love the Bible and are trying to teach it faithfully.
-The kids and their parents are often eating it up or the small groups are and the senior pastor is a little bit wary or something like that.
-So that is the kind of situation I am thinking when you ask that question.
+That is a question that comes to me often from youth ministers or assistant pastors who love the Bible and are trying to teach it faithfully.
+The kids and their parents are often eating it up, or the small groups are, and the senior pastor is a little bit wary (or something like that).
+That is the kind of situation I am thinking of when you ask that question.
 That is what I have heard.

-And here is my take.
+Here is my take.
 First, take your cues from the Scriptures.
 Listen to God.
 Whatever any man says, it cannot compare with what God says.
 Your conscience must be clear before God that you are teaching and ministering faithfully.
-Paul said and it is so sweet, Romans 14:22.
-Blessed is the one who has no reason to pass judgment on himself for what he approves.
+Paul said — and it is so sweet — in Romans 14:22, “Blessed is the one who has no reason to pass judgment on himself for what he approves.”
 Wow.
 That is so true.
 A clear conscience is a powerful thing.

-I think a mark of a mature, young pastor that is a pastor who is maturing quickly is his humility and his willingness to be rebuked, his willingness to be questioned.
+I think a mark of a mature, young pastor — a pastor who is maturing quickly — is his humility and his willingness to be rebuked, his willingness to be questioned.
 He may not agree with everything, but he is not defensive in a knee jerk kind of way.
 But you know that they are fallible, too.
-And so in the end it is going to be the Word of God and a wider constituency that are going to make the final difference here.
+And so, in the end it is going to be the word of God and a wider constituency that are going to make the final difference here.

-If your leaders will entrust you to God, if you leaders will allow you to teach and lead according to what you see in the Word, you may have a fruitful ministry right there in that setting even if there is not complete agreement.
-But if your leaders want you to cease from teaching significant things that you see as true and necessary, cease from patterns of ministry that you think are biblical, then you probably need to look for another place of service.
+If your leaders will entrust you to God, if you leaders will allow you to teach and lead according to what you see in the word, you may have a fruitful ministry right there in that setting even if there is not complete agreement.
+But if your leaders want you to cease from teaching significant things that you see as true and necessary and cease from patterns of ministry that you think are biblical, then you probably need to look for another place of service.
 And I would just plead with God: Open a door so that there would be a confirming call to something, not just away from something.